ZMSaunders1/Unpack-Music-for-DS2/README.md

 # UnpackMusic
-Unpack Music from Dark Souls 2: Scolar of the First Sin
+Unpack Music from Dark Souls 2: Scholar of the First Sin

 # Usage:
 1. install FSB5 and argparse if needed <br>